KannonZenetism/zenetism-field-physics/structural-neuroscience/glossary/neurotect.md

 ### 3. The Coherence Mandate
 - Coherence is not preference but necessity
-- Falsehoods, distortions, and narrative manipulations appear as structural defects
+- Deceptions, distortions, and narrative manipulations appear as structural defects
 - Correction is not moralistic but architectural: a repair to prevent systemic failure
 - Treats information integrity as a physical property of the lattice